limited-effort/snfoil-context/README.md

   interval :production
 ```

-They can also be define in bulk using `intervals`
+They can also be defined in bulk using `intervals`

 ```ruby
   intervals :demo, :production